One chequing account for everything? You never know what you can afford to spend or save. Here's how to build a simple system that makes it clear.

 Banks want your money sitting in one account, available for spending.

-Credit card companies want you unsure whether you can afford something, because "just charge it" becomes the path of least resistance.
 Buy Now, Pay Later schemes exist specifically to exploit the gap between what you want now and what you can afford now.

 What is a Money System?